ilyes-smaouii/advent_of_code_2024/README.md

 Update : tried running it all at once, which really highlighted how slow it still was.
 I could probably try to figure out a better way to do this, but I've already found the solution, and I'd rather just move on to the next Day.

+### 2025/10/23
+After putting it off for about a day, I read instructions for Part 1 of Day 24, and it actually looks pretty straightforward, so I might just try it straight away.\
+Update : yeah I got it.
+Moving on to Part 2, and praying this one doesn't just torture my mind for several days.\
+Update : just read the instructions for Part 2 of Day 24.
+Sounds really interesting, on a first read.
+Hopefully, I can find some simple and elegant solution to this, and it doesn't take me too long.